At what age can I start e-collar training?

 You recently acquired a new puppy and other than the middle of the night potty breaks, the first few weeks were pretty easy.
 The pup mostly ate, slept, gently gnawed on his toys, and waddled along a few feet behind you, never getting too far from sight.

 But a few weeks have gone by and that devoted pup has suddenly developed a mind of his own.
 He is darting into the street to chase squirrels, chewing on the corner of the sofa, and using those piranha-like incisors to clamp down on your hands when you try to pet or brush him.

-You’re wondering if you can use an e-collar to start teaching better manners but a friend who has trained a few of his own dogs has told you he is too young.
+You’re wondering if you can use dog obedience collars to start teaching better manners but a friend who has trained a few of his own dogs has told you he is too young.
 In fact, the more people you ask, the more conflicting opinions you get!

 It is fairly common knowledge that you should start training your puppy as soon as he comes into your home.
 Our dogs are taking in information all the time.
 Each interaction with them is a learning opportunity and basic manners like housebreaking, learning to inhibit play biting and control of nuisance whining, barking and jumping up should start young.
 It is ideal if the pup grows up never really having learned and ingrained bad behaviors to begin with.